Master of Fine Art

 You may also be considered if you have significant relevant work experience or studio practice.

-- submit all tasks by 10 November 2019.
-Tasks received after this date will be assessed in the order they are received until 28 February 2020, unless places are filled prior.
+- submit the fine art selection task.
 The link to submit your selection task will appear on the applicant dashboard after you have submitted your application.

 - attend an interview

 To have your professional experience considered you must submit with your application a CV and a personal statement detailing your experience.

 - A statement describing your current art work (include any website links) and the issues you want to address with this program (maximum 250 words).